3-Ingredient Maple Glazed Carrots

 In 2017, Researchers in Canada assessed the diets over 2,700 adults who smoked regularly and found that eating foods rich in carotenoids/antioxidants frequently has a strong preventive effect on lung cancer (4).

-We don’t need to be munching on carrots multiple times a week in order to meet the above guideline; beta-carotene is also found in sweet potatoes, orange peppers, turnips, and calendula (marigold) flowers to name a few.
+We don’t need to be munching on carrots multiple times a week in order to meet the above guideline!
+My favorite go-to foods with beta-carotene include sweet potatoes, orange peppers, turnips, and calendula (marigold) flowers to name a few.
 Variety is a key component of health/balance, so go ahead and switch it up whenever you can!

-People with certain genetic mutations may struggle with converting beta-carotene into vitamin A, so it’s beneficial to include some vitamin A-rich foods in their diet in ADDITION to consuming orange veggies on-the-reg (5)!
+People with certain genetic mutations may struggle with converting beta-carotene into vitamin A, so I recommend including some vitamin A-rich foods in their diet in ADDITION to consuming orange veggies on-the-reg (5)!

 - More is not always better: fat-soluble vitamins become toxic in large doses, and it’s ideal to get our vitamins from food versus supplements whenever we can.